bjoern-andres/graph/README.md

 License
 ------------

-Copyright (c) 2014 by Bjoern Andres, http://www.andres.sc/

-This software was developed by Bjoern Andres, Duligur Ibeling, and Mark Matten.
-Enquiries shall be directed to bjoern@andres.sc.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: